PKP class EW51: Construction

 The motor car was equipped with electrical equipment (3 kV and 110 V) housed in a special compartment, located in the front of the car, adjacent to the driver's cab.
 The low voltage from a motor-generator set was used to supply auxiliary power and charge the batteries.
 The trailer and driving trailer had Jacobs bogie, thanks to this the weight of the unit was reduced.
 The current was collected from an overhead line by one of two pantographs (the rear one), which was raised based on the direction of travel, apart from times when the contact was poor (e.g. icy conditions), when both pantographs were raised.
 The motor cars were equipped with four traction motors, each driving one axle.

+After World War 2 ten units were refurbished at Waggonbau Görlitz and due to a shortage of Jacobs bogies their trailer and control cars each received separate two axle bogies, increasing the total weight of the trainset.
+The modified units were designated as PKP class EW52.
+In total 36 units were restored as either EW51 or EW52 and remained in service till the end of 1970's.
+A single unit has been preserved and transferred to the Warsaw Railway Museum but was allowed to gradually deteriorate at railway siding until 2018 when it was restored and preserved by ZNTK Mińsk Mazowiecki and in 2021 transported by the Masovian Railways for static exhibition in the museums' main site by the Warszawa Główna railway station.